Dustyroom/flat-kit-doc/index.md

 ## 3.2.
 ‘Stylized Surface Cutout’ Shader

-**NOTE** '_Stylized Surface Cutout_' shader has been deprecated in Flat Kit 2.1.2 for Universal RP version.
+**NOTE:** '_Stylized Surface Cutout_' shader has been deprecated in Flat Kit 2.1.2 for Universal RP version.
 Because URP supports transparency by default, there's no need for this separate shader in URP.
 The _Stylized Surface_ and _Stylized Surface with Outline_ shaders can do everything _Stylized Surface Cutout_ could — using _Rendering options_ part of the shaders in the bottom of the interface.
 There you can find an option to set the shading in transparency mode (_Surface Type_ drop down menu ▶︎ _Transparent_.
 The default type is _Opaque_) '_Stylized Surface Cutout_' is still available in Built-In RP version.

 This is a version of _Stylized Surface_ shader with an option to treat alpha as transparency on a texture.
 The rest of the shader is the same.